-It’s never to late to start your own seeds.
-Usually I stock up on seed items at Dollar Generals 90% off summer clearance sale.
+It’s never too late to start your own seeds.
+Usually, I stock up on seed items at Dollar Generals 90% off summer clearance sale.
 I will save containers from the year before too.

 I planted more seeds this year, mainly because I’m having two gardens, and well the whole way we grocery shop is now changed.